 @w.j.palmer asked about considerations to keep in mind when putting together a leadership team.
 We’ll try to dive into this next week!

 Chat Transcript and Resources

 The chat transcript was a bit quieter this week, but below is a list of all the resources shared.

 Teams are going to be inevitable, as you’re going to end up working with someone on your project eventually, so we recommend you start thinking about how to cultivate and manage a good team (see a summary of what makes a good team in our slides).
-Teams can come in all shapes and sizes, and should be composed of people with diverse perspectives, roles, and skill sets.
+Teams can come in all shapes and sizes, and should be composed of people with diverse perspectives, roles, and skill sets (look at who all can be involved in the slides).
 Teams are beneficial for more than just sharing the workload (see some other reasons in our slides).
-When you’re setting your team up, keep in mind that roles can be mixed and matched, and that the combination of an administrative team (that focuses on day to day tasks) and an advisory team (that guides high level process) can prove useful.
+When you’re setting your team up, keep in mind that roles can be mixed and matched, and that the combination of an administrative team (that focuses on day to day tasks) and an advisory team (that guides high level process) can prove useful (we’ve outlined the tasks of a leadership team in the slides).
 As a project manager, you want to manage and encourage your team without taking advantage of the passion that volunteers have.
 Take a look at the strategies we suggest, and remember that a good team needs more than just a taskmaster.
 Everyone’s well-being is just as important as the project itself and ultimately, having a team that’s happy also makes the process a whole lot more enjoyable.
 If complex situations arise with team members, refer to documentation you’ve prepared, and be understanding and open to conversation before you make any decisions.
 Things may occasionally deviate from the plan, but remember that we’re all human.
 In that spirit, remember to look after yourself too — take breaks as you would on any other project and set the example for how you’d like other team members to participate and contribute.